If you are hurt or in danger, call 9-1-1.

 Child Abuse Hotline

-If you are in a safe space to make a phone call, our 24/7 Hotline is available for victims of domestic violence and sexual assault: 512.267.SAFE (7233)
+If you are in a safe space to make a phone call, our 24/7 confidential SAFEline is available for victims of domestic violence, sexual assault and exploitation, and child abuse: 512.267.SAFE (7233) or via chat.

 For Deaf people of all identities, please use relay/VRS.

 Sexual assault advocacy (e.g., assistance with crime victims compensation forms, connecting to resources, weighing options of getting a forensic exam, connecting to law enforcement, how loved ones can support a survivor, immediate registration for SAFE services, safety planning and screening for free emergency cell phones) and crisis intervention/face-to-face emotional support is available on a walk-in basis Monday-Friday between 8 a.m.- 4 p.m.
 No appointment necessary.
 Language accommodations available.
 Call 512-267-7233 for more information or visit us at 1515 Grove Blvd.
 Building A. (take a sharp right into our driveway and look for the building on the left with the teal awning).

 Use a safe computer.
 What you do on a computer is easy for someone else to find out about.
 Someone else may be able to see what websites you visit and read your email even if you delete your browser history and delete files.
 Think about using: